OpenSTEF/openstef/docs/user_guides.rst

 Pipelines - high level functionality
 ------------------------------------
-Pipelines (see :ref:`concepts <concepts>` for definition) offer an easy way to use OpenSTEF for training models, generating forecasts, and evaluation of forecasting performance.
+OpenSTEF is designed around Pipelines (see :ref:`concepts <concepts>` for definition).
+Pipelines offer an easy way to train models, generate forecasts, and evaluate  forecasting performance.

 The following pipelines are available: